-According to the country reports, it seems that some tax authorities are investing in minimising tax disputes, either helping taxpayers effectively via direct contact or through the use of alternative dispute resolution mechanisms.
-It seems that this open approach pays off, considering that when litigation occurs the tax authorities claim a higher success rate before the tax tribunals or higher courts, as emphasised by New Zealand and Switzerland reports.
+According to the chapters in this Guide, it seems that some tax authorities are investing in minimising tax disputes, either helping taxpayers effectively via direct contact, tax rulings or through the use of alternative dispute resolution mechanisms.
+It seems that this open approach pays off, considering that when litigation occurs, the tax authorities claim a higher success rate before the tax tribunals or higher courts, as emphasised by the New Zealand and Switzerland Law & Practice chapters.

-In countries where the tax authorities seem more reluctant to invest in assisting taxpayers dealing with complex legislation and ambiguous matters, additional tax assessments grow significantly, which also gives rise to an increase in the number of controversies.
-Unsurprisingly, this reflects negatively on how investors evaluate the "tax element" when researching the different aspects of doing business in that specific jurisdiction, as the Brazilian report suggests.
-In these countries it is more common for courts to rule in favour of taxpayers.
+In countries where the tax authorities seem more reluctant to invest in assisting taxpayers dealing with complex legislation and ambiguous matters, additional tax assessments have grown significantly, which also gives rise to an increase in the number of controversies.
+Unsurprisingly, this reflects negatively on how investors evaluate the "tax element" when researching the different aspects of doing business in that specific jurisdiction.
+The case of Brazil seems to be an example, although several changes and reforms in course may change this perspective, as the Brazil Trends & Developments chapter suggests.
+In these countries, taxpayers can prevail more often.